Invest early; invest regularly for your child's future with an RESP

-- Defer taxesGenerally pay no tax on the growth in your investments until money is withdrawn
+- Defer taxesGenerally, you'll pay no tax on the growth of your investments until money is withdrawn

 - Wide selection of investmentsChoose from HSBC Mutual Funds and Managed Solutions, or invest on your own through HSBC InvestDirect2

 - Start early, save regularlyMaximize the benefits of compounding and dollar cost averaging by starting a regular investment plan

-- Flexible savingsConvert your funds to another investment if the child does not pursue further education
+- Flexible savingsConvert your funds to another investment option if a child does not pursue post-secondary education

 How to apply

 To open an RESP, all beneficiaries must be under 21 years old.
 You can also transfer a Family Plan RESP opened with another financial institution.

 When you open an RESP, you’ll have the ability to apply for the Canada Education Savings Grant as well as additional government grants.
 Criteria for grants depends on the age of the beneficiaries, where you and the beneficiaries live in Canada and your family income.

 To apply for government grants when you open an RESP, beneficiaries must:

 - be under 16 years of age when you first open the account (if the child is between the ages of 16 and 17 you can still apply if certain conditions are met3).